abstractfactory/rfc/spec10.md

 #### References

-* [Notes on consistent meta-data][]
+* [Notes on consistent metacontent][]
 * [Introduction to Augment pt.
 1][]
 * ["Everything is a file"][]

-# Goal - Open Metadata
+# Goal

-The goal of Open Metadata is to introduce a mechanism with which to append meta-data to folders in such a way that it becomes as transparent to the end-user as handling files.
+Introduce a mechanism with which to associate metadata with a location in such a way that it becomes as transparent to the end-user as handling files.

-Meta-data is crucial and a basic component not only of computers and the systems we build, but to our psyche.
+Metadata is crucial and a basic component not only of computers and the systems we build, but to our psyche.
 Knowledge is knowledge, but so is our knowledge about this knowledge and therein lies the keyword; *about*.
-Meta-knowledge, and knowledge to a computer is called `data`.
+Meta-knowledge.
+Knowledge is information is `data`.

-Thus, Open Metadata MUST allow for any `data` to contain meta-data, including meta-data itself, and it must to so in a manner that doesn't affect the original `data` in any way and finally this data MUST NOT be bound by any particular representation; meaning it may be in the form of a True or False statement, a string or list of strings or quite simply any format capable of being represented on a file-system.
+Open Metadata MUST allow for any `data` to contain metadata, including metadata itself, and it must to so in a manner that doesn't affect the original `data` (See RFC24 on "Sidecar files") and finally this data MUST NOT be bound by any particular representation; meaning it may be stored in any format capable of being represented on a file-system.

-# Goal - Mk2

-Break free from the 2-level hierarchy imposed by Mk1 and support hierarchies of an arbitrary depth and width.

-RFC11 (Miller Columns For Everything) defines a hierarchical representation of data that encourages the use of meta-data in any situation.
-This is different from the current Mk1 in which data is forced into a 2-level hierarchy of `channel` and `key`.
-The goal of this spec then is to make Open Metadata compatible with RFC11.

-Another important evolution is separating the previous `File` and `Folder` objects into `Group` and `Dataset`.
-Too often did this cause confusion and conflict, both logically but also practically e.g. with the reserved variable name `file` in Python.

-# Proposal

-Regular folders have representation, use and established syntax.

-* `separator` + (`name` + `suffix`) = `separator` + `basename`
-* `\` + `funny_picture` + `.jpeg` = `\` + `funny_picture.jpeg`

-A path then is made up out of one or more `basename` objects, each preceeded by a `separator`.
-If this layout could be perceived as two-dimensional where `x` represents a path and `y` representing the content at that path - then Open Metadata provides a third-dimension `z`, an alternate to `y`.

-Their configuration might look as follows:

-`x`/`y` --> `location`/`content`

-`x`/`z` --> `location`/`meta-data`

-Where `x`/`y` is data as seen via e.g. Windows Explorer and `x`/`z` as seen via e.g. About.

-This third-dimension - or `tertiary` data - then extends upon the concept of a file-system in such a way that makes it possible to store, not only information in an explicit location within a hierarchy of information, but also information *about* this information, at any level, containing any number of additional levels.

 # Zen of Open Metadata

 * Change is common
+* Usability is more important than features
 * Control is more important than performance
-* Usability is more important than features
-* Encapsulation is more important than disk-space
+* Encapsulation is more important than disk space

 <draft>
 #### Cool isn't in technology but in how you use it